TechnoiQualityHubInnovations/Leave-Tracker/README.md

 Subscription:
           Any Microsoft subscription service included with PowerPlatform service

+# Technology Stack
-We utilized # PowerApps and #Power Automate (formerly known as Microsoft Flow) in the development of the Leave Tracker application
+We utilized PowerApps, Power Automate (formerly known as Microsoft Flow) in the development of the Leave Tracker application

  # Application Frontend Development Overview - PowerApps
  ## Landing Page